 Things to do in Copenhagen with Kids

 It is no wonder Denmark is called the happiest place on earth.
-With so many incredible things to do in its capital Copenhagen with kids, a visit will surely put a smile on your face.
+With so many incredible things to do in Copenhagen with kids, a visit will surely put a smile on your face.

 Famous for its food, cycling, LEGO, Royal family, canals, and author Hans Christian Andersen, Copenhagen has some brilliant surprises in store for families.
 Having visited there several times, firstly as a child myself, then as a solo traveller, years later as a parent, and in a group of 12 extended family members, I have discovered the best things to do in Copenhagen with kids of all ages.